Karin Calde, Ph.D., CPC

 I Was Determined My Kids Would Have a Different Experience Than I Had

-When I was ten, my parents separated and my life changed dramatically.
-I suffered multiple losses in a short period of time and suddenly was given more responsibility than any young child can reasonably handle.
-On top of that was the addition of stepparents and the pressure to adapt to that change.
-It was yet another loss for me, even though on the surface, it looked like I had it all together.
-Don’t get me wrong: I understand that my parents didn’t have a lot of information about how to become a stepfamily.
-They did the best they could.
+Then came the addition of stepparents and the pressure to adapt.
+It was yet another loss for me, even though from the outside it looked like I had it all together.
+Don’t get me wrong: I understand that my parents didn’t have a lot of information about how to navigate divorce and become a stepfamily.
+They did the best they could given the realities of their own upbringing.
 Still, it was HARD.
 I don’t have fond memories of that time in my life.

 As an adult I created a family of my own.
 I found stability and some degree of happiness, but I carried with me the impact of the trauma I had endured.
 For years I minimized the events of my childhood and didn’t understand the extent of my dysregulated nervous system; after all, I couldn’t remember what it was like NOT to be at the edge of fight, flight, freeze, and/or fawn mode at all times.
 Again, from the outside it looked like I was fine.

 After earning my PhD in clinical psychology, I started working in private practice as a psychologist resident.
 I only started to realize that I had serious healing work to do when I started experiencing health issues and mounting feelings of overwhelm.
 I made the decision to close my practice because I knew I could not effectively help others until I helped myself.

 I gradually made many changes in my life as I healed.
 I reached out to professionals and eventually found effective approaches.
 I found Internal Family Systems (IFS), Somatic Experiencing, and other alternative therapies.
 I found my voice – quite literally – through singing and started to experience more joy.